Buckskin Frank Leslie: Marriage and death

 Leslie married Elnora "Nora" Cast in Napa, California on November 6, 1913.
 When he was married, Leslie reported his occupation as miner.
 At age 74 on May 20, 1916, Leslie was in Seattle where he was interviewed by a reporter from the Seattle Daily Times about a trip he was planning to Mexico.

 Leslie was living in Sausalito, California, on Water Street on January 27, 1920.
 He was 77 years old and single.
 No public records of him have been found after this date, and it is not known when he died.
-His last wife, Elinora, died in Omak, Washington in 1932; Leslie was not listed as a survivor.

 Photographs of Buckskin Frank Leslie

 The most produced photograph of Buckskin Frank Leslie is the one taken at the Yuma Territorial Prison in November 1893, at the request of a San Francisco Chronicle reporter, for an interview.
 During the 1880s, there was also a photograph taken in a studio setting by a photographer, that depicts a well-dressed Frank Leslie.
 In December 2017, a previously unpublished photograph of Buckskin Frank Leslie was discovered, which depicts Leslie circa 1915, when he was in his seventies, and wearing his famous buckskin jacket.
 In that photograph, Frank Leslie was no longer sporting his sweeping moustache.
 The back of the photograph was inscribed "Nashville Frank Leslie".